The sudden shift to remote work has challenged businesses and their employees, especially employees who thrive in a structured environment.

 How Does Employee Burnout Impact Business Performance?

 When individual motivation suffers, team morale takes a hit.
 As overall momentum slows, ROI suffers.
 In this way, employee burnout destroys otherwise successful companies from the inside out.
+For organizations that struggled with employee retention pre-COVID-19, the impact of the past two years may be even more apparent.

 When you look at a single burned-out employee, you’ll find they take more sick leave than their energized colleagues.

-A burned-out employee is 63% more likely to take a sick day, and 23% more likely to visit the ER, according to Gallup.
+In fact, a burned-out employee is 63% more likely to take a sick day, and 23% more likely to visit the ER, according to Gallup.
 More days off equates to less production, of course.

 But, (and this has a more significant impact on the organization), a burned-out employee is 2.3 times more likely to be actively seeking a different job.